Coping With Cancer During the Holidays

 Loved ones will also feel the strain, and the hectic holiday rush can quickly overwhelm your sense of control and your ability to devote due time to your health and treatment.

-Staying healthy during the holidays can feel like a challenge, but don’t let the stress and concern overcome your holiday cheer.
+Staying healthy during the holidays can feel like a challenge, but don’t let the holiday stress and concern overcome your holiday cheer.
 Cancer may force you to change some traditions, but communication and creativity will help you get the most out of the season without compromising your health or energy.

 Pick and Choose your Traditions